Algeria book fair ban exposes stability debate

 But the seizure of the books showed that stability is a delicate issue in a country still emerging from a decade of war in the 1990s, and which watched uprisings topple other North African governments in Tunisia, Libya and Egypt four years ago.

-For Algerian authorities, the subsequent chaos in neighboring Libya and militant attacks across the border in Tunisia are a reminder of their own 1990s war with armed Islamists that killed 200,000 people.
+For Algerian authorities, the subsequent chaos in neighbouring Libya and militant attacks across the border in Tunisia are a reminder of their own 1990s war with armed Islamists that killed 200,000 people.

-Book fair organizers said the ban was to keep publications in line with the event’s policy.
-But one Algerian author, Walid Belkebir whose book “Arab Spring postponed… in Algeria” said it showed the unofficial taboo on discussing such uprisings.
+Book fair organisers said the ban was to keep publications in line with the event’s policy.
+But one Algerian author, Walid Belkebir whose book “Arab Spring postponed in Algeria” said it showed the unofficial taboo on discussing such uprisings.

 “We decided to seize 106 books, including this one that speaks about Arab Spring because they did not respect the editorial line of the book fair,” book fair general manager Hamidou Messaoudi said.